Mnemotechnician/achievements/README.md

 * Create an annotation processor for listeners of `ObjectiveEvent`s / `ObjectiveNotification`s
 * Custom icons for achievements
 * Add an objective that requires the player to own a kind of a block on the map
-* Add an objevtive that requires the player to build a block of a kind (turret, wall, ...)
 * Add an objective that requires the player to play in a specific environment

 TOFIX